mindplay-dk/unbox/UPGRADING.md

 #### 2.0.1

-This release provides *forward* compatibility with `psr/container`, and backwards compatibility with the deprecated `container-interop/container-interop` package.
+This release improves *forward* compatibility with `psr/container`, and backwards compatibility with the deprecated `container-interop/container-interop` package.

 Version 3.0 will most likely remove backwards compatibility with `container-interop/container-interop`,